CaixdLab/CL4CaPro/README.md

 DKFZ RNA-seq and cinical data can be downloaded from [cBioPortal](https://www.cbioportal.org/).
 They were used to validate prostate cancer models trained with TCGA data.  </li>
   <li>Breast cancer dataset

-  The breast cancer dataset contain microarray and clinical data of five datasets processed by the authours of the following paper:
+  The breast cancer dataset contains microarray and clinical data of five datasets processed by the authours of the following paper:

 Zhao, X., Rødland, E. A., Sørlie, T., Vollan, H. K. M., Russnes, H. G., Kristensen, V. N., ... & Børresen-Dale, A. L. (2014).
 Systematic assessment of prognostic gene signatures for breast cancer shows distinct influence of time and ER status.
 BMC cancer, 14, 1-12.